sento documentation

 [function] SCHEDULE-RECURRING WHEEL-TIMER INITIAL-DELAY DELAY TIMER-FUN &OPTIONAL (SIG

-)Schedule a recurring function execution:
+NIL)Schedule a recurring function execution:

 Returns the signature that was either passed in via